babelfish-for-postgresql/babelfish_project_website/_usage/command-line.md

 (2 rows affected)
 ```

-There are a couple of things worth mentioning here: First of all, we have to use
+There are a few things to keep in mind.
+First, as when using Microsoft SQL Server,
-<code>GO</code> to make Babelfish execute the command.
-This is just like in standard Microsoft SQL Server,
+don't forget to use the <code>GO</code> command after entering one or more SQL statements
-as well as in Sybase.
-But there is more, which might be alien to users
+to instruct Babelfish to execute your commands.
+Also, users familiar with PostgreSQL may
-experienced with PostgreSQL: <code>SELECT 1+1</code> does not yield a column title, so to
+not be familiar with the following: <code>SELECT 1+1</code> does not yield a column title, so to
-ensure that a title is provided, we need to alias the column.
+make certain that a title is provided, we need to alias the column.
 You need to be aware
 of such small details in order to ensure that the code written stays portable, and still
 works with Microsoft SQL Server as well as PostgreSQL.